fooock/yourbtc.link/README.md

 > :construction: This project is in early development

-Your own self-hosted Bitcoin and Lightning management tool
+Simple and automated installer for your own self-hosted Bitcoin and Lightning node.